 How might democratized tools and technologies play into popular unrest in the future?

 We will not rely upon tools that are designed to sell us out at our moment of greatest need.
 We will have longer standing, more robust trust networks (on a human level) to serve as a foundation for deliberation and organization.
 We are learning, building, communicating, every single day.
 As the spectacle fades, the dire urgency of our cause comes back into focus.

 We know without a doubt that governments are watching and listening to us.
 Can we ever create a truly free network beyond the specter of, say, the NSA?

 Yes.
 Empires rise and fall.
 Especially in cyberspace.
-The NSA has a strong hand, but we are as sand -- the more tightly we are gripped, the more we slip through the cracks.
-The Seleucids thought themselves invincible, too, but the Macabees were nimble, no?
+The NSA has a strong hand, but we are like sand—the more tightly we are gripped, the more we slip through the cracks.
+The Seleucids thought they were invincible, too, but the Maccabees were nimble, no?

 What's next for you and the FNF?
 What's on the horizon six months, a year, five years from now?

 The next six months will see drastic expansion of KCFN, and the initial release of the Network Commons License.
 There will be a lot of operator training that goes along with that.
 A year from now, I hope to be doing equal amounts of support and training.
 The next year is also going to involve a lot of R&D into tower construction and design.
 At least, that's what I'm excited to hack on.
 There's lots in the pipeline.
 Five years from now, I think we will be knee-deep in high-altitude platform and payload design.
 Eventually, we probably are going to need some of that fiber. :-)

 Along the way, what'll be you biggest challenge?

 Finding ways to expand our coalition (and political bloc) without compromising our principals.

 Tyrone is doing well.
 We shaved all his hair off last night, so he looks like a sexy mole rat/actual 25-year-old.